bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 ## Syntax

-You can enable the render engine for LaTeX included in Perplex — called [KaTeX][katex] --- by setting the parameter `latex` to `true`: Either in the main configuration file for all pages or in the front-matter for specific pages.
+You can enable the render engine for LaTeX included in Perplex — called [KaTeX][katex] --- by setting the parameter `latex` to `true`: Either in the main configuration file for all pages or in the front matter for specific pages.

 {{< mnote up=11 >}}
 There is another excellent LaTeX render engine for the Web: [MathJax](https://www.mathjax.org/).
 I chose KaTeX for performance reasons, which may not be the best reason under all circumstances.